5 Mistakes to Avoid When Buying a MicroSD Card

-Yet there’s a lot more to them than you might realise, and it’s surprisingly easy to wind up falling into a number of traps: overpaying, terrible performance, or the card not working at all.
+Yet there’s a lot more to them than you might realize.
+It’s surprisingly easy to wind up falling into a number of traps: overpaying, getting terrible performance, or the card not working at all.

-When you talk about microSD cards, you are mostly talking about the form factor.
-All microSD cards fit into all microSD card slots, but they won’t all work.
-There are three different card formats, as well as different standards, that determine compatibility.
+All microSD cards fit into all microSD card slots, but they don’t all work.
+There are four different card formats, as well as different standards, and these determine compatibility.